 Meet the Global Demand for Semiconductor & Microelectronics Engineers

-Purdue University's Master of Science in Interdisciplinary Engineering, with a specialization in Microelectronics and Semiconductors, equips professionals with the leadership skills needed in the dynamic microelectronics field, addressing the increasing demand for semiconductor engineers.
+Purdue University's Master of Science in Interdisciplinary Engineering, with a major in Microelectronics and Semiconductors, equips professionals with the leadership skills needed in the dynamic microelectronics field, addressing the increasing demand for semiconductor engineers.
 According to the Semiconductor Industry Association's State of the U.S. Semiconductor Industry Report (2023), approximately 36% of semiconductor professionals hold advanced degrees, a significant contrast to the 14% average in other fields.

 Endorsed by Purdue's renowned Semiconductor Degrees Program (SDP) and backed by industry-leading companies, our program stands out as the sole degree program exclusively dedicated to semiconductors and microelectronics within a top 10 nationally ranked engineering college.
 Delivered through online modalities, this master's program accommodates the schedules of working professionals, offering practical, focused training that can be immediately applied to the workforce.